RAPTOR Tutorial

 Readability

 Comments add more value to your flowcharts.
 They make them readable and understandable to others.
-They can be your friends, colleagues, instructor, etc.
+They can be your friends, colleagues, instructors, etc.

 Generate Code

-Raptor flowcharts can generate source code too in Programming languages like C++, Java, VB, etc
+Raptor flowcharts can also generate source code in programming languages like C++, Java, VB, etc.

 Abstract and break large complex flowcharts into modules using procedures.
 Procedure and Functions provide an abstraction to the caller.
 They hide the inner details, logic, and working details from the caller.